LisaHackett97/fun-space-quiz/README.md

 #### Typography

-I plan to use Exo2 and Poppins fonts.
+I planned to use Exo2 and Poppins fonts.
 This did not change during development as the fonts suited the site from a visual perspective.

 #### Images

-I plan to use landing page full background image, with buttons over-laid, an image for the game area with a planet type icon for each point in the game.
+I planned to use landing page full background image, with buttons over-laid, an image for the game area with a planet type icon for each point in the game.
 There will also be a success image for when user finishes the game and a number of images for the learn more carousel.

 - I decided not to use an image when user finishes the game, as the success pop up modal, worked better.
 Modal button gives users 3 options: play again,